 There are two many perceptions about eating disorders that need to change.
 And this comes down to two things: education and awareness.

 Growing up, I was only aware of two eating disorders, anorexia and bulimia.
 But that’s not true.
-The NHS list 3 eating disorders(and one other category).
+The NHS list three common eating disorders(and two other categories).

-Sometimes, myself included we focus more on mental health conditions we have experience with such as anxiety and depression.
+Sometimes, myself included, we focus more on mental health conditions we have experienced, such as anxiety and depression.
 Chances are you would know someone who has had one of these.
 But because eating disorders are not always shown, talked about, or diagnosed as frequently.